 Stephan, in the book of Acts, realized that Jesus was the biggest game changer of all.
 That this one of a kind Jesus painted the most complete redemptive picture ever.
 Born again and filled with the Holy Spirit, Stephan stepped up to the plate and ran with the revelation, evangelizing his part of the world where signs, wonders and miracles followed him.
 He transitioned into the new leaving the old behind without blurring the lines between the old and new!

 As a young Greek, Stephan heard those amazing stories of a God who divided the Red Sea, of a God whose presence filled the Holy of Holies.
 He was there when Jesus stepped forward with a whole new priesthood.
-He was there when the old covenant transitioned into the new covenant, how a long-standing priesthood that came out of the tribe of Levi gets repositioned with a better priesthood that now comes out of the tribe of Judah, — the land of the kings.
-Born again he is filled with the fire of Holy Spirit and becomes a powerful example of a living temple that exemplified that new priesthood.
-A better covenant and a whole new priesthood!
+He was there when the old covenant transitioned into the new covenant, how a long-standing priesthood that came out of the tribe of Levi gets repositioned with a better priesthood that now comes out of the tribe of Judah, the land of the kings.
+Born again he is filled with the fire of Holy Spirit and becomes a powerful example of a living temple that exemplified the new priesthood and the new covenant.

 Stephan now finds himself in a courtroom surrounded by 71 men.
 These men are very influential, very powerful, and have little regard for this disciple of Jesus.
-Several men rose up to against Stephen but had a tough time holding their own ground against the wisdom and the Spirit that Stephan walked in.
+Several men rose up to against Stephen but were challenged when trying to hold their own ground against the wisdom and the Spirit that Stephan walked in.
 Frustrated, they stirred up the people bringing all kinds of accusations against this innocent follower of Jesus.

 Obviously, his extreme message not only rocked the local clergy, but it also got him dragged into court.
 For a clergy that pursued form over substance, words over deeds, and tolerance over righteousness, this courtroom was going to be one big showdown.
 Stephen's defense was that Israel's religious leaders had failed to recognize that God did tell His people ahead of time that they could expect a change.
 Prophetically it was all over the very scrolls that they embraced.